Jesus Year RESOURCES

 Let’s make this week count with a simple plan:

-Write It Down: Draw or write one word that will remind you to run to Jesus.
+Write or draw one word that will remind you to let go and trust God.
+(Examples: “Blessing,” “Trust,” “Jesus,” “Surrender.”)

 PRAY